jaehyeon-kim/jaehyeon-kim.github.io/content/blog/2023-09-07-getting-started-with-pyflink-on-aws-part-3/index.md

 }
 ```

+Once deployed, we can see the application on AWS console, and it stays in the ready status.

 ![](kda-app.png#center)

 ## Run Application

-Once we start the app, we can check the topic for the source data is created and messages are ingested in *Kpow*.
+We first need to create records in the source Kafka topic.
+It is done by executing the data generator app (*producer.py*).
+See [part 2](/blog/2023-08-28-getting-started-with-pyflink-on-aws-part-2) for details about the generator app and how to execute it.
+Once executed, we can check the topic for the source data is created and messages are ingested.

 ![](source-topic.png#center)

-run kda app with *Run without snapshot* option
+We can run the Flink application on AWS console.
+There are multiple options and, as we haven't enabled [snapshots](https://docs.aws.amazon.com/managed-flink/latest/java/how-fault-snapshot.html), we can run the application without snapshot.

 ![](kda-run.png#center)

-flink dashboard
+Once the app is running, we can monitor it on the Flink Web UI available on AWS Console.

 ![](cluster-dashboard-00.png#center)

+In the Overview section, it shows the available task slots, running jobs and completed jobs.

 ![](cluster-dashboard-01.png#center)

+We can inspect an individual job in the Jobs menu.
+It shows key details about a job execution in *Overview*, *Exceptions*, *TimeLine*, *Checkpoints* and *Configuration* tabs.

 ![](cluster-dashboard-02.png#center)

-logging
+The application log messages can be checked in the CloudWatch Console, and it gives additional capability to debug the application.

 ![](kda-logging.png#center)

-We can also see details of all the topics in *Kpow* as shown below.
+Finally, we can see details of all the topics in *Kpow*.
 The total number of messages matches between the source and output topics but not within partitions.

 ![](all-topics.png#center)

 ## Summary

-In this post, we used a Kafka cluster on Amazon MSK for the source and destination (sink) of the Flink app.
-We have to build a custom Uber Jar as the cluster is authenticated by IAM and KDA does not allow you to specify multiple pipeline jar files.
-After that the app was executed in a virtual environment as well as in a local Flink cluster for improved monitoring.
+In this series of posts, we discussed a Flink (Pyflink) application that reads/writes from/to Kafka topics.
+In the previous posts, I demonstrated a Pyflink app that targets a local Kafka cluster as well as a Kafka cluster on Amazon MSK.
+The app was executed in a virtual environment as well as in a local Flink cluster for improved monitoring.
+In this post, the app was deployed via Amazon Managed Service for Apache Flink, which is the easiest option to run Flink applications on AWS.